Title IX is a portion of the Education Amendments of 1972(Title 20 U.S.C. Sections 1681-1688).

 The Title IX Coordinator provides advice and oversight on policies, preventive educational programs, resources and services required under Title IX, and in addition, oversees all complaints of sexual harassment and sexual violence, as well as identifies and addresses any patterns or systematic problems that arise during the review of complaints.

 The 2020 Department of Education federal regulations under Title IX, effective August 14, 2020, define sexual harassment and other sexual misconduct more narrowly than the Bellingham Technical College policy and require specific procedures for investigating and adjudicating allegations that meet the federal definitions and other criteria, such as where alleged conduct occurred.
 BTC will continue to address all complaints of sexual misconduct and will assess complaints to determine if BTC policy or federal rules apply.

 Counseling & Support Resources

-If you have experienced sexual harassment, sexual assault or sexual violence, we encourage you to see a confidential counselor in the Advising and Career Center (Jane Lowe-Webster at 360-752-8441 or Malcolm Oliver at 360-752-8377) in the College Services building to discuss your reporting options in detail, and to have someone there for you while you report..
+If you have experienced sexual harassment, sexual assault or sexual violence, we encourage you to see a confidential counselor in the Admissions & Advising Center.
+Please stop by the front desk in College Services Building (CSB) 106 or call 360.752.8345, to make an appointment with a counselor to discuss your reporting options in detail, and to have someone there while you report.
 We also encourage you to utilize the following support resources that are available to you: